 - Quick Reference Chapter 1 is a quick reference section that helps you quickly become familiar with your Agilent N6700 Modular Power System.
-It describes the differences between the various modules in the power system. - Installation Chapter 2 describes how to install your power system.
+It describes the differences between the various modules in the power system.
+Installation - Chapter 2 describes how to install your power system.
+It describes how to connect various leads to the output.
+If - system.
 It describes how to connect various loads to the output.
 It discusses remote sensing as well as parallel and series operation. - Getting Started Chapter 3 describes how to set the voltage, current, over-voltage protection, and turn on the output.
 It also describes how to configure the remote interface. - Operating the Power System Chapter 4 describes how to use the advanced features of the power system using the front panel menus and the corresponding SCPI commands. - Specifications Appendix A describes specifications and supplemental characteristics. - Using the Digital Port Appendix B describes how to configure and use the digital port on the back of the instrument. - Power Allocation Appendix C describes the power allocation function, which applies to power system in which the combined ratings of the power modules exceed the power rating of the mainframe. - Output On/Off Synchronization Appendix D discusses output on/off synchronization, which lets you accurately synchronize output turn-on sequences across multiple mainframes.